 Nicole Grant, Math teacher

-Nicole Grant graduated from the University of South Florida in 1997 with a B.S. in Special Education.
+Nicole Grant has been teaching at Sterling Academy since the school opened in 2010.
+She graduated from the University of South Florida in 1997 with a B.S. in Special Education.
 She has certifications in Mathematics (6-12), Specific Learning Disabilities (K-12), and Elementary Education (1-6).
 Since graduating from USF, Mrs. Grant has taught in a variety of environments including parochial school, public school, private tutoring, and virtual school.
 She has a passion for teaching, especially in the virtual setting where instruction can be customized to accommodate students with different learning styles, backgrounds and goals.
 Mrs. Grant has two children and resides in Orlando, Florida.
 When not teaching, she enjoys running, cooking, and spending time with family.

 Mrs. Green has been an educator for over six years.
 Her teaching certifications are in Science and Language Arts for grades 6-12, and she has taught in both subject areas.
-She earned her Bachelor degree from University of Miami, her Masters in Educational Leadership from Concordia University and her Reading Specialist degree from Nova Southeastern (anticipated 2016).
+She earned her Bachelor degree from University of Miami, her Masters in Educational Leadership from Concordia University and her Reading Specialist degree from Nova Southeastern.

 Her love for education is only surpassed by her love for her son, an avid athlete and gamer, and her husband who she travels the world with.
 Mrs. Green takes pride in her work and strives to make her students successful in her classes and beyond.